As a small business owner, you’re likely looking to attract more customers quickly.

 Rewrite SEO Titles and Meta Descriptions

-Are you aware that your website’s meta titles and descriptions can help elevate your search engine rankings?
+Do you know your website’s meta titles and descriptions can help elevate your search engine rankings?

 These text items tell the search engines exactly what your website is about and help folks discover the right websites on Yahoo or Google.